 I hope you were able to get your costume done in time.
 It sounds as if the problem might be that the bobbin tension needs adjusting.
 Even though you have a brand new machine and the tension was adjusted at the factory, it's possible that it was un-adjusted during shipping.
 Or the entire bobbin casing could have come from the factory upside down, I've heard of that happening.

 Or you could be using the wrong needle and thread for your project, the pressure could adjusted incorrectly.
 The thread could be old (even if you just bought the thread the day before you started the project, because a lot of the threads in the store racks are anywhere from 1-5 years old.
-The older the thread the more troubles it can cause during sewing).

 Actually, there are several reasons this could be happening and most of those reasons are usually 'pilot error', lol.
 Check the manual section on troubleshooting your machine, should have info there on what's happening.